engagepoint/chemistry-opencmis/chemistry-opencmis-test/chemistry-opencmis-test-fit/readme.txt

-There are three profiles: jcr-modeshape-inmemory, jcr-chemistry-inmemory, jcr-jackrabbit-filesystem Please, use mvn clean install -P <profileName> for testing one of the repository implementations.
+There are three profiles: jcr-modeshape-inmemory, chemistry-inmemory, jcr-jackrabbit-filesystem Please, use mvn clean install -P <profileName> for testing one of the repository implementations.